betterscientificsoftware/bssw.io/Articles/Blog/ExperiencesIntegratingMOABandVisIt.md

   The `variableName` identifier will appear in various places in VisIt's GUI menus according to information provided in `PopulateDatabaseMetaData(...)`.
   In addition, that `variableName` (say `"foo"`) is also associated with a `meshName` (say `"bar"`) such that `GetVar("foo",...)` returns a `vtkDataArray*` object that is 1:1 with either the points or cells of the mesh returned by `GetMesh("bar",...)`.

-A plugin developer has many choices in designing a plugin which ultimately determine a majority of the user experience (UX); the performance and functionality VisIt's GUI will provide in interacting with the data.
+A developer has many choices in designing a plugin and these ultimately determine a majority of the user experience (UX); the performance and functionality VisIt's GUI will provide in interacting with the data.

 Except for simple cases, VisIt will not divide a large, monolithic mesh into pieces for parallel processing.
 Instead, it piggy backs off of a parallel decomposition an upstream data producer would have already created.